Zyabridos/brain_games_java/README.md

 ## Prerequisites
 - Java (JDK 17 or later recommended)
 - Make (for using Makefile to build and run the project)

+## 🎮 How to Play
+To play a game, simply type the name of the game you want to play in the console.
+Do not use quotation marks.
+The list of available games is shown below:

+### 🧠 brain-even
+A game where the player must determine if a given number is even or not.

+To start: brain-even

+### ➕ brain-calc
+A game where the player is shown a mathematical expression and must calculate the result.

+To start: brain-calc

+### 🔢 brain-gcd
+A game where the player must find the greatest common divisor (GCD) of two given numbers.

+To start: brain-gcd

+### 🔁 brain-progression
+A game where the player sees an arithmetic progression with one number missing and must find the missing number.

+To start: brain-progression

+### 🔍 brain-prime
+A game where the player must determine whether a given number is a prime number.

+To start: brain-prime